Passiflora (Passion Vine)

 • Natural sleep preparation without next-day grogginess

 Effects typically begin within 10-15 minutes of smoking.
-Most users experience peak relaxation around 30 minutes, with the calming sensation gradually fading over 1-2 hours.
-This predictable timeline makes it ideal for pre-sleep routines or quiet evening activities like reading or meditation.
+Peak relaxation arrives around 30 minutes, with the calming sensation gradually fading over 1-2 hours.
+This predictable timeline makes it well-suited for pre-sleep routines or quiet evening activities like reading or meditation.

 The experience feels more like “taking the edge off” rather than heavy sedation.
 Many describe it as a gentle unwinding that doesn’t cloud thinking or impair function.
-The herb works particularly well during stressful periods or when your mind feels overly active.
-Some users report improved sleep quality when used regularly as part of their nighttime routine.
+It works particularly well during stressful periods or when your mind feels overly active.

 Possible Side Effects: